Families

 How is Arkansas doing?

-In 2022, Arkansas counted a little over 2,450 homeless individuals, for a rate of 8 per 10,000 residents.
-That was a decline of 40% since 2007 and made Arkansas 10th lowest in the nation for this indicator, including the 50 states and Washington, D.C.
-Homelessness was higher among males than females, with men making up nearly 1,600 of the homeless individuals.
-Among racial and ethnic groups, the rate was higher for Black or African American and Hispanic individuals at 6.8 and 5.2 per 10,000 residents respectively, compared to 3.5 for Whites and 1.4 per 10,000 residents for Asians.
+In 2024, Arkansas counted almost 2,800 homeless individuals, for a rate of 9 per 10,000 residents.
+That was similar to the rate in 2015, but a decline of 33% from 2007.
+Arkansas was 13th lowest in the nation for this indicator, including the 50 states and Washington, D.C.
+Homelessness was higher among males than females, with men making up nearly 1,650 of the homeless individuals.
+Among racial and ethnic groups, rates were higher for Black or African American individuals at 4.4 per 10,000 residents, compared Whites and Asians (both at 2.4 per 10,000 residents) and 1.6 for Hispanics.

 Notes about the data